emin-arslan/KON/README.md

 5-) That keys come from database so u have to connect between database and app.(There is tag for database connection in Gui.py)

+7-) We have got hotkeys ;
+    "f" : save first x and y coordinates
+    "l" : save last x and y coordinates
+    "s" : start to app
+    "p" : pause app
+    "x" : exit from app
+    If you want to use this app , u have to use hotkeys